An undecided swing state voter watched the debate. It moved the needle

 Lewellen says it is frustrating when people press why he has not made up his mind yet.
 He says he has always valued carefully studying the issues and learning about a candidate’s policies.
 He thinks both candidates have upsides and drawbacks.

 At first thought, Lewellen says the choice has not been gnawing at him.
 “You know, day to day, I think about my kids and what we’re going to eat and soccer games and baseball.”
-But reflecting on the debate and the many topics he is thinking about, like the wars in Israel and Ukraine, abortion, affordability and democracy, he reconsidered.
+But reflecting on the debate and the many topics he is thinking about, like conflicts abroad, abortion, affordability and democracy, he reconsidered.

 “I guess it does weigh on me,” he says.